Ahrengot/Circular-scrubbing-video-player/Readme.md

 **It's based around 3 items**:

-1. A HTML5 template page for you to work with
+1. A HTML template page for you to work with
 2. A jQuery plugin that handles all the event listeners and rendering of controls-markup (Play/pause button, progress bar, timers etc).
-3. A CSS3 theme for you to customize or keep as is.
+3. A CSS theme for you to customize or keep as is.

 ## The design
 My aim is a miminal user iterface that works well within a wide variety of designs without colliding with the existing aesthetics in your projects.
 Still this will have more of an egde than just throwing in a standard Vimeo/YouTube/Whatever video player.